jackrieck/solana-lottery-program/README.md

 - close accounts after
 - draw cadence instead of draw time
 - what happens if winner never claims?
+- buy and redeem multiple tickets at once

 #### Solve